-Items included in the financial statements are measured using the currency of the main economic environment in which the fund operates (the "functional currency") and are expressed in Saudi Arabian Riyal ("SAR"), which is fund functional and operational currency and all financial information presented is rounded to the nearest SAR.
+Items included in the financial statements are measured using the currency of the primary economic environment in which the Fund operates (the "functional currency").
+These financial statements are presented in United States Dollar ("USD") which is the Fund's functional and presentation currency.